Mary Morris (doctor): Political and civic engagement

 Morris was a "staunch" Conservative and a regular speaker at political campaigns locally or in Wales and at other civic events.
 In 1911, she was a part of the welcome party at the Bath carnival for overseas guests in the Victoria League, as well as for the annual rose show.
 At this time, she was already a member of the committee for Bath and Bristol University, which met in the Guildhall to discuss issues around establishing local further education centres.

 Death and tributes

 Mary Morris died on 11 July 1925, and her funeral was attended by representative mourners including the Mayoress.
 A column and a half was dedicated to her funeral in the local paper.
 The donated flowers on the hearse overflowed onto another large carriage.
 Dr. Morris was described as "one of the best known medical practitioners" in the city, a Conservative, an accomplished speaker and "a great loss."
 One former patient noted that they had received fifteen years of free doctoring from her.
-Morris was buried in her former home in Aberystwyth.
+Morris was buried in her former home town in Aberystwyth.